Stafford Heights

 Employment conditions in Stafford Heights remain below the national average according to AreaSearch analysis

-Stafford Heights has an educated workforce with strong representation in professional services.
-The unemployment rate was 5.1% in the past year, with estimated employment growth of 11.1%.
+Stafford Heights has an educated workforce with strong professional services representation.
+The unemployment rate was 5.1% in June 2025, with estimated employment growth of 11.1% over the past year.

 Frequently Asked Questions - Employment